magalhini/magalhini.github.com/_posts/2015-09-08-remote-working-good-bad-ugly.md

 ![lonely](https://media.giphy.com/media/YCtwDPcQ8fV4s/giphy.gif)

 It doesn’t matter if you’re best friends or just acquaintances with the people from your office: having human interactivity is absolutely essential for a sane, normal life.
 Take that away and we’re paving the way to become working machines.
 Obviously, each one of us is a different story: you might be working from home with your significant other, or sharing a co-working space with other people around you that you might even have lunch with on Tuesdays.

-And this is fantastic!
+If so, fantastic!
 However, if you’re a single guy in a huge city where all your friends live at least forty minutes away, and on top of that you’re sharing a house with an absolutely anti-social flat mate who makes you feel miserable and angry, you might be in serious trouble after a while.
 And guess where I’ve taken this example from…?

 However, here’s the plus side: remote working is the ultimate opportunity for you to get to know yourself and to become comfortable with your own company.